1980 NFL season: Oakland Raiders announce future move to Los Angeles in defiance of NFL vote

 In 1979, Raiders owner Al Davis announced his intention to move the Raiders to Los Angeles.
 Negotiations between Davis and the Oakland Coliseum regarding potential improvements to the facility came to an end in February 1980.
 At the NFL's annual meeting on March 10, 1980, team owners voted 22–0 against allowing the move, with the Raiders not participating and five teams abstaining.
 Davis announced he would ignore the vote and move the team anyway.

 The Raiders played the entire 1980 season in Oakland.
 At a Monday Night Football game against the Denver Broncos on December 1, 1980, Raider fans protested by entering the Oakland Coliseum five minutes after the start of the game and holding up signs stating "Save Our Raiders" at each half's 2-minute warning.
-By some estimates, “almost two-thirds” of the Coliseum's seats had been empty at the game's kickoff.
+By some estimates, "almost two-thirds" of the Coliseum's seats had been empty at the game's kickoff.

 The announced move was involved in four lawsuits: the Los Angeles Coliseum Commission sued the NFL charging antitrust violations, the NFL sued the Raiders charging breach of contract, Raider season ticket holders filed a class-action lawsuit, and the City of Oakland filed for eminent domain of the team.

-In May 1982, a jury ruled that the NFL had violated antitrust law by attempting to prevent the move.
+In May 1982, a jury ruled that the NFL had violated antitrust law by attempting to prevent the move, clearing the way for Davis to move the Raiders for the 1982 season.
 In April 1983, after the team's first season in Los Angeles, a separate jury awarded the Raiders $35 million in damages.

 Draft

-The 1980 NFL Draft was held from April 29 to 30, 1980 at New York City's Sheraton Hotel.
+The 1980 NFL draft was held from April 29 to 30, 1980 at New York City's Sheraton Hotel.
 With the first pick, the Detroit Lions selected running back Billy Sims from the University of Oklahoma.